Preventing Caregiver Burnout - Protecting Your Own Mental Health While Caring for Family

 2. Use Respite Care Regularly

-Respite care (temporary care services designed to give caregivers a break) is a service specifically designed to prevent caregiver burnout.
-Even one day a week or a few days a month, secure time completely away from caregiving.
+Respite care (temporary care services designed to give caregivers a break) is specifically designed to prevent caregiver burnout.
+Even one day a week or a few days a month, secure time completely away from caring for others.
 There is no need to feel guilty.
 If you collapse, the caregiving itself falls apart.

 3. Join a Caregiver Support Group